Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

 Chemo may be the main treatment for cancers that are advanced and are unlikely to be helped by local treatments such as surgery or radiation therapy.
-In some cases, it may be very effective in making tumors shrink or even go away altogether.
+In some cases, it may be very effective in making tumors shrink or even go away completely.
 In other cases, chemo may be used to try to relieve symptoms caused by the cancer and may be able to help people live longer.

 For cancers that appear to have been removed completely with surgery or radiation, chemo may be added to try to kill any remaining cancer cells in the body.

-If chemotherapy is to be used for a CUP that is a squamous cell cancer, the options include:
+If chemotherapy is to be used for a CUP that is a squamous cell cancer, options include:

 Patients with poorly differentiated neuroendocrine carcinomas are often treated with the same chemo used for small cell cancer of the lung: a platinum drug (cisplatin or carboplatin) and etoposide.

-Patients who have CUP and are found to have well-differentiated neuroendocrine cancer on a biopsy are treated with drugs combinations such as:
+Patients who have CUP and are found to have well-differentiated neuroendocrine cancer on a biopsy are treated with drugs such as:

 More information about the treatment of well-differentiated neuroendocrine cancers can be found in Gastrointestinal Carcinoid Tumors, Lung Carcinoid Tumor, and Pancreatic Cancer.